gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 Now that we have our models, we need to expose those data to our clients and users, iow. we need to create an API.

-Gaudi uses a concept of `entrypoint`s which represent a group of endpoints and operations on a single resource, eg. a model or a relation.
+Gaudi uses a concept of `entrypoint`s which represent a group of endpoints and operations on a single resource, e.g. a model or a relation.

 ```js title="bookstore.gaudi"
 api {